Dpdl-io/DpdlEngine/README.md

 Dpdl is currently developed by SEE Solutions and the following integrations has been defined:

-* Native API support for Tensorflow and Tensorflow lite
 * OpenAI integration
 * Blockchain integration (smart contracts)
 * Nostr client API